learningequality/kolibri-docs/docs/coach.rst

 You can track progress of the **Learners**, create and assign **Lessons** and **Quizzes** to classes or learner groups from the **Coach** dashboard.
 The default view of the **Coach** dashboard presents the list of **Classes** with their assigned coaches, and the number of learners enrolled in each class.

-Click on a class to access the progress-tracking features and create lessons and quizzes.
+Click on a class to access the progress-tracking features and create lessons, quizzes and groups.

 	.. figure:: img/coach-home.png
 	  :alt: Open the Coach page to view the list of classes